cbrown5/cbrown5.github.io/_posts/2025-09-12-creating-a-first-draft-in-one-prompt.md

 I've also pasted the abstracts from the two replicates below.
 Both used identical prompts and settings in Roo Code.
 Its interesting how they are different.
 For instance the first one frames the study in terms of estimating the scale of human impacts.
 The second frames the study as being about studying an under-studied mechanism.

 The experiment started with a project folder with data and detailed instructions for the research question, the data and the analyses I wanted.
+The instructions included details of R packages and specific statistics, for instance I told the model to use Bray-Curtis distances for the multivariate analysis.

 I also provided basic instructions for how to write the paper.
 The agent had web search capabilities, allowing it to access , and read real references, and then incorporate insights from those into the paper.

 It is important to note that this draft has not been edited by a human.
 Parts of it are not scientifically accurate.
 It should not be read as anything other than an experiment.
 It contains errors and some of the references are false.